rtk-rs/rinex-cli/demos/GAL_ONLY.md

     -P Gal;C1C,C5Q \
     --fp data/NAV/V3/MOJN00DNK_R_20201770000_01D_MN.rnx.gz \
     --fp data/CRNX/V3/MOJN00DNK_R_20201770000_01D_30S_MO.crx.gz \
-    ppp -c examples/CONFIG/Static/gpst_cpp.json
+    ppp -c examples/CONFIG/gpst_cpp.json --static
 ```

-`Static/gpst_cpp.json` emphasizes that we're surveing the laboratory geodetic marker
+`--static` because we are surveying the laboratory geodetic marker and it
+remains static for the entire session. `examples/CONFIG` gives many configuration
-that provided this GPST RINEX, and that we want to express the solution in GPST.
+presets, this one says we want to express the solutions in `GPST`.
-Which is, as previously stated, the easiest case and would work (in that very setup)
-without "much more".

 `gnss_rtk` and this framework is now very advanced in its time management and handling,
 and offers a high level of flexibility.
 If we look that `NAV/V3/MOJN00DNK_R_20201770000`